inveniosoftware/docs-invenio-rdm/docs/install/run.md

 ### Use your browser

-Navigate to [https://127.0.0.1:5000](https://127.0.0.1:5000) .
+Navigate to [https://127.0.0.1:5000](https://127.0.0.1:5000).
 Note that you might need to accept the SSL exception since it's using a test certificate.
-You can explore all the features there.
 Below, we list a small subset of the common API calls.
 For more, see the [API reference section](../reference/rest_api.md).

 ### List records